joshrice246/29295-D-main/README.md

 # 29295-D-team-main-
 <img width="612" height="792" alt="29295trans" src="https://github.com/user-attachments/assets/6ea1647c-6f17-4a76-85fd-a838fcd85e0d" />

-this is team 29295 D's main code for vex pushback
+this is team 29295 D's main code for vex5 pushback

 feel free to fork or to use as reference